buhowski/react-typescript/public/text-data/startup/StartupEN.md

 ## Mission

-I've created strategies and project scenario: "How to create an information media magazine in Ukraine and transform it into a company producing its own technologies" and I am seeking investments for its implementation, or the opportunity to integrate my ideas with your help and find like-minded individuals and partners for cooperation to create the future together in selected areas:
+I've created strategies and project scenario: "How to create an information media magazine in Ukraine and transform it into a company producing its own technologies" and I am seeking investments for its implementation, or the opportunity to integrate my ideas with your help and find like-minded individuals and partners for cooperation to create the future in selected areas:

 - independent media of the new generation,
 - leading movie and gaming industry,